ThomasLengeling/devart-template/project_posts/2014-03-15-Attraction.md

 ![Manifold interaction](../project_images/background.png "set")

-Those images are exposed into a abstract triangulated form which we want the user to be able to manipulate in real time  through hand gestures.
+Those images are exposed into an abstract triangulated form which we want the user to be able to manipulate in real time through hand gestures.

 The output is the same object viewed in different perspectives.